k8kube/icici-banking/README.md

 # icici-banking
-This is sample jar file.
+This is just a sample jar file.